More than 100 feared dead as tornadoes, storms strike US states

-“We believe our death toll from this event will exceed 50 Kentuckians and probably end up 70 to 100,” he said at a news conference Saturday.
-“It’s very hard, really tough, and we’re praying for each and every one of those families.”
+She said rescue crews were using heavy equipment to move rubble at the candle factory in western Kentucky.
+Coroners were called to the scene and bodies were recovered, but she didn’t know how many.
+She said it could take a day and potentially longer to remove all of the rubble.

+President Joe Biden tweeted Saturday that he was briefed on the situation and pledged the affected states would “have what they need as the search for survivors and damage assessments continue.”

-Kyana Parsons-Perez, a factory employee, was trapped under five feet (about 1.5 meters) of debris for at least two hours until rescuers managed to free her.
+Kyana Parsons-Perez, an employee at the factory, was trapped under 5 feet (about 1.5 meters) of debris for at least two hours until rescuers managed to free her.

 Just before the tornado struck, the building’s lights flickered.
 She felt a gust of wind, her ears started “popping” and then, “Boom.
 Everything came down on us.”
 People started screaming, and she heard Hispanic workers praying in Spanish.